Mock Test for Delhi Police Head Constable

 Option a – Cauvery

-(a) a Goddess
+(a) A Goddess

-(b) a religious sect
+(b) A religious community

-(d) barren land
+(d) Uncultivated land

-Option c – revenue from crown land
+Option c – Revenue from royal lands

 (a) Rock Edict I